Things to Do

 16 Sensory Friendly Things to Do in Charlotte

-Looking for something to do in Charlotte that meets the sensory needs for you or a loved one?
+Looking for things to do in Charlotte that meets the sensory needs for you or a loved one?

 When it comes to having sensory-friendly fun, Charlotte is the place to be for children and adult activities.
-From increased intermission times for performances to spaces designed for lowered lighting and less noise, these Charlotte locations are a must-visit when exploring what the city has to offer.
+From increased intermission times for performances to spaces designed with lowered lighting and less noise, these Charlotte attractions are a must-visit when exploring the Queen City.

 Museums